KazamaOnGithub/Medusa_V0.1/README.md

 # Medusa_V0.1
-This is a test project.
+This is a test project for discord tool in development.

 # Features
 On this test project you can only